bcat/qmk_userspace/layouts/60_tsangan_hhkb/bcat/readme.md

 # bcat's 60% ANSI Tsangan HHKB layout

-This is a Tsangan/HHKB (split backspace, split right shift) layout following the [traditional HHKB layout](https://hhkb.io/layout/) with some custom [DIP switch](https://hhkb.io/components/controllers/) settings and a few more tweaks:
+This is a Tsangan/HHKB (split Backspace, split Right Shift) layout based on the [traditional HHKB layout](https://hhkb.io/layout/) with some custom [DIP switch](https://hhkb.io/components/controllers/) settings and a few more tweaks: